 Kabah was the fourth archaeological site we visited on a very long day dedicated to the Maya ruins of the Ruta Puuc.
 Our energy might have been low upon arriving, but it’s hard to feel listless in the presence of a building like the Codz Poop.

 Covered from top to bottom in a mesmerizing pattern of masks of the rain god Chaac, the Codz Poop was most likely used as a ceremonial temple.
-Its name might inspire juvenile laughs, but translates to the rather unfunny phrase “Rolled Mat”, because of the visual effect produced by the repeating masks.
-This unique repetition of a single decorative element is found at no other Maya site.
-And even though nearly all of the elongated, curvy snouts of the god have been broken off, the palace is amazing to behold.
+Its name might inspire juvenile laughs, but translates to the rather unfunny phrase “Rolled Mats”, which refers to the visual effect produced by the repeating masks.
+This repetition of a single decorative element is unique, and found at no other Maya site.

-Kabah was contemporary to both Sayil and Uxmal, which it lies between, but there is still academic debate about whether it was a satellite city of one or these bigger sites, or a powerhouse in its own right.
+Kabah lies between Sayil and Uxmal, and was contemporary to both, but there is still academic debate about whether it was a satellite city of one of these bigger sites, or a powerhouse in its own right.
 In fact, there’s a whole lot left to be learned about Kabah.
-Today, you can visit the Codz Poop and a few other buildings, but the vast majority of the site is yet to be excavated.
+Today, you can visit the Codz Poop and a few other buildings, but the vast majority is yet to be excavated.
 That includes a massive pyramid laying just off the road, completely covered by overgrowth.

 What mysteries are waiting to be discovered in the pyramid?
 What treasures?
-How the professionals have been able to resist this long is beyond me… I’m seriously considering buying a shovel, and returning to Kabah myself.
+And the biggest question: how have professionals been able to resist digging for long?
+I’m seriously considering buying a shovel, and returning to Kabah myself.